-Explain which strategies you have decided will be best to use when targeting your key markets to achieve bookings.
+Explain which marketing strategies you will use to target your key markets and achieve bookings.
 Think about both offline and online marketing, as well as any campaigns or promotions you plan to run externally.

-Your marketing plan is basically just how you’ll advertise your business to customers and how you’ll generate bookings.
-This is when your buyer persona (that you created earlier) will come in handy.
+This is when the buyer personas you created earlier will come in handy.
 If you know the people you’re trying to target, you’ll know what type of marketing will be suitable for them.
-This is where you begin to build your brand.

 Here are some questions that can help you sketch out your marketing plan: